Preparing For Your Radiology Visit

 Hospitalization, doctor's appointments, and medical procedures can be very stressful for children.
 Your child will feel less anxious if you prepare her ahead of time for the things she may experience in the hospital.
 The best way to prepare your child for this procedure is to be honest and speak in simple words that your child can understand.

-The department's child life specialists are available to answer your questions about how to prepare and support your child during the procedure.
+The department's dedicated child life specialists are available to answer your questions about how to prepare and support your child during the procedure.

 You can also check out these additional resources to help your child prepare: